Roger Bacon: Life

 In 1237 or at some point in the following decade, he accepted an invitation to teach at the University of Paris.
 While there, he lectured on Latin grammar, Aristotelian logic, arithmetic, geometry, and the mathematical aspects of astronomy and music.
-His faculty colleagues included Robert Kilwardby, Albertus Magnus, and Peter of Spain, who may later become Pope as Pope John XXI.
+His faculty colleagues included Robert Kilwardby, Albertus Magnus, and Peter of Spain, who later became Pope as Pope John XXI.
 The Cornishman Richard Rufus was a scholarly opponent.
 In 1247 or soon after, he left his position in Paris.